 - Add the sugar and jam and bring to a simmer.
 Cook for 3 minutes.

 - In a small bowl, whisk together the cornstarch and water until smooth.
 Add the cornstarch to the raspberry mixture and cook for 1 minute or until sauce has thickened.
-Cool, then serve on OREO® Premium Ice Cream Cake from the grocery store.
+Cool, then enjoy!

 This looks like a great neighbor gift for Christmas.
 Is it possible to bottle it so it will last longer